sckindvl/ragemp-polygons/README.md

 # Serverside Polygons API for RAGE Multiplayer 1.1+
-### This resource adds the ability to create Polygons which are working the same way as Colshapes, but are faster and have more events.
+### This resource adds the ability to create Polygons on Server.
+These Polygons are tracking Player and vehicle entities and can be used as an alternative for better shaped Colshapes.

 ### Registerable Events
 ```cs